B i o g r a p h y

 Recently, he mixed and produced John Dennis' "Mortal Flames" which spent 5 weeks at #1 on the Americana charts.

-Bryan produces exclusively at Blackbird and also teaches at the Blackbird Academy in conjunction with University of New Haven teaching audio production, engineering, and publishing.
+Bryan produces exclusively at Blackbird studio in Nashville, TN and also teaches at the Blackbird Academy in conjunction with University of New Haven teaching audio production, engineering, and publishing.
 Bryan has been on faculty at Belmont University’s School of Music and Vanderbilt University’s Blair School of Music where he taught electroacoustic composition, sound design and synthesis, songwriting, composition, jazz guitar, ear training, jazz harmony, computer music, contemporary music production, and the history of American song.

 As an Americana artist, his discography has garnered wide-spread critical acclaim both in the US and Europe.
 His website: www.bryanclarkmusic.com receives and average of 200,000 hits per year, over 50,000 downloads/streams, and has over 3,000 Facebook fans.
 His music is distributed online through his label and supplemental physical and digital distribution partnerships with The Orchard and other major retailers including: iTunes, Spotify, Rhapsody, and Napster.